We can help with:

 Member only guide to the Australian book industry.

-Please note, we’ll be updating the above model clause above as the artificial intelligence landscape evolves.
-For advice on specific drafting, or if you are asked to sign a contract with an AI clause that you don’t understand, please seek guidance from Authors Legal.
+Alternatively, for advice on specific drafting, or if you are asked to sign a contract with an AI clause that you don’t understand, please seek guidance from Authors Legal.

-For self-publishing authors, the general principle should be applied; understand the terms you are agreeing to in your contracts with publishing service providers, aggregators, and distributors of your work.
+For self-publishing authors, the general principle should be applied: understand the terms you are agreeing to in your contracts with publishing service providers, aggregators, and distributors of your work.

 Additionally, you may also want to include a ‘no AI training’ notice on the copyright or imprint page of your books.
 The US Authors Guild has provided an example of such a notice:

-No AI Training: Without in any way limiting the author’s [and publisher’s] exclusive rights under copyright, any use of this publication to “train” generative artificial intelligence (AI) technologies to generate text is expressly prohibited.
+No AI Training: Without in any way limiting the author’s [and publisher’s] exclusive rights under copyright, any use of this publication to ‘train’ generative artificial intelligence (AI) technologies to generate text is expressly prohibited.
 The author reserves all rights to license uses of this work for generative AI training and development of machine learning language models.

 While this is not a foolproof measure, it is a clear statement of your rights.